Leadership – FOSA

 Steven Koles, Hifi, Treasurer

-Steven is currently the President & CEO of Hifi, a fiber optic sensing technology company (partly owned by Enbridge, Cenovus, and BDC).
+Steven Koles is currently the President & CEO of Hifi, a fiber optic sensing technology company (partly owned by Enbridge, Cenovus, and BDC).
 Hifi possesses over 80 patents on specialized fiber optic technology, and AI / machine learning based software algorithms, designed for preventative pipeline leak detection.
 Prior to Hifi, Steven was with Steeper Energy, President & CEO of Hemisphere GPS, VP & GM at AOL (Time Warner) Canada, Senior VP at Group Telecom as well as several management positions at TELUS Corporation.
 Steven is a graduate from the Faculty of Business at the University of Alberta, as well as the University of Western Ontario’s Richard Ivey School of Business.
 Steven has also received his ICD designation from the Institute of Corporate Directors.

 Board Members